icsga/Yazz/doc/manual.md

 Thanks for trying out Yazz.
 This project is still in development, so not everything works as expected, or at all.
 I'm happy about any feedback.

-**IMPORTANT: The filter is currently unstable, so certain settings will create noise at maximum volume.
-Please be careful when making filter changes.
-Don't damage your ears.**

 ## Architecture

 Yazz has a fixed signal flow with the following components:

 * 32 voices
 * 3 wavetable-based oscillators per voice
-* 2 (well, currently only one) filters with LP-/ HP- and BP-Modes (well, currently only LP and HP) per voice
+* 2 filters (parallel or serial routing) with LP-/ HP- and BP-Modes per voice
 * 3 ADSR envelopes per voice
 * 2 LFOs per voice
 * 2 global LFOs